Statement of Purpose

 Everyone is an artist.
 Whether on stage, behind the camera, in a courtroom, or running your own business, there is an art in what you do and drama education can help cultivate and empower your passions.
 We believe in creating spaces that celebrate our uniqueness, that diversity and inclusion makes us stronger, and in the nurturing of creative, interdependent well-rounded humans.
 Finally, we believe that exposure to, and participation in, rigorous arts education should be available to all students who wish to pursue this discipline in a college/conservatory and professional setting.

 Listening to others with a kind and open heart without judgment; seeking to understand

 Taking ownership of your actions, choices, and personal accountability

 Believing in the process, each other, and yourself

-Willingness to take risks and be vulnerable
+Willingness to take risks, be vulnerable, and authentic

 Investing time and focus on the skills needed to be successful

-Sharing values and experiences, while celebrating differences, to foster a sense of belonging
+Sharing values and experiences, while celebrating differences, to foster a sense of belonging and community

 Striving for your personal best and celebrating each milestone

 Maintaining a high level of work ethic, respect, and focus while striving for the highest standards of performance